Scientific Name: Panthera onca

 The jaguar is the largest cat in the Americas and the world’s third largest cat.
 Considered a “landscape species,” jaguars need more than one habitat for their survival, are critical to many other species’ survival, and have strong cultural significance.

 STATUS: The jaguar is “near threatened.”
 Since 1900, jaguars have disappeared from over 50% of their range due to persecution by livestock ranchers, degradation of habitat, and human hunting of the jaguar’s prey.
 In many countries, jaguars are protected, but enforcement is difficult and jaguar skins are still sold on the black market.
-Wild jaguars live 12 to 15 years.
-In captivity, jaguars live up to 25 years.
+Jaguars live about 23 years.

 HABITAT: The largest population of jaguars inhabits Brazil’s Amazon rainforest.
 Jaguar habitat is limited in Mexico, Guatemala, and Argentina, and rare in other parts of Central and South America.
 Historically, jaguars were found in the southwestern United States, but are now thought to be extinct in that area.
 Jaguars live in rainforests, swamps, grasslands, scrublands, and lowland semi-deciduous forests.
 They require water nearby.